 After you book your room, be sure to drop the hotel a note requesting a view of Mt.
 Fuji!
 That was a welcome surprise on a clear morning.

-We didn’t stay at this location but did have an excellent experience at their sister property in Kyoto with kids.
-Why should you stay at Mimaru Tokyo Ueno East?
-Because this is a Tokyo Pokemon hotel!
+We didn’t stay at one of these location but did have an excellent experience at their sister property in Kyoto with kids.
+Why should you stay at Mimaru Tokyo Hatchobori or Mimaru Tokyo Ueno East?
+Because these are the Tokyo Pokemon hotels!
 There are plenty of Pokemon things to do in Japan, but this was a favorite for our family as you can see.

 If you book early enough, you can snag a Pokemon themed room in this “aparthotel”.
 You’ll have ample sleeping space for four people plus the option to add a crib for free.
 There’s also a compact but fully-functional kitchen in case you want to have breakfasts or snacks in the room.

 The entire Mimaru chain is extremely family-friendly, even if you don’t choose a Pokemon room.
+They offer several configurations that accommodate families perfectly, including options with bunk beds.
 My daughter loved the child-sized slippers, kid toothpaste and board game loans!
 This is also the best place to stay in Tokyo with a baby because you can reserve a baby-friendly room that includes gear like a baby bath tub, toddler potty seat, baby toys, high chair, feeding set and more.

 The Ueno East location is great for visiting Tokyo with a family because you can walk to the lovely namesake park, which is home to the zoo.
-The Ueno Station provides excellent connections to the rest of the city since it is served by multiple subway companies (more on that later in the article) and offers a quick connection to Tokyo Station.
+The Ueno Station provides excellent connections to the rest of the city since it is served by multiple subway companies and offers a quick connection to Tokyo Station.